Trails End Iris Gardens, Ontario, Canada

 Re-Blooming Irises

-There are several varieties of Bearded Iris that will bloom again after the regular season.
+There are several varieties of Bearded Iris that can bloom again in the late summer, early fall.
 While not guaranteed and subject to weather conditions, a good re-bloom of some Irises is possible if you select varieties that are known to re-bloom in your area.
+Take a look at the Re-Blooming Iris Collection we are offering this year.

 Re-bloom can be encouraged with extra water and fertilizer during summer droughts.
-In the fall of 2006, Bob and I prepared and planted a bed specifically for re-bloomers.
-It's closer to the water supply so if necessary, we can help Mother nature in the event of a drought by borrowing from the pond every couple of weeks.
-However, the last 2 summers have been very wet and what the irises want is lots of sun!
+A few years ago we planted a bed specifically for re-bloomers.
+It's closer to the water supply so if necessary, we can help Mother Nature in the event of a severe water shortage.

 Total Recall